 Anytime you team up Sinatra and Crosby or Crosby and Armstong, you are sure to have a fun film and a feast for the ears.
 This comedy is so much fun to watch with a ton of talent packed into just one movie!

-Singin’ in the Rain from 1952 is often considered the best movie musical of all time to this day, and I have to agree (even though I consider High Society a very close second).
+To this day, Singin' in the Rain from 1952 is often considered the best musical film of all time, and I have to agree (even though I consider High Society a very close second).

 This musical expertly combines a love story with comedy.
 The trio of Gene Kelly, Donald O'Connor, and Debbie Reynolds produces a masterpiece to which we'll never see an equal.
 They're all extremely talented and bring unparalleled precision to their dance numbers.

 The film revolves around a team of actors who are struggling through the era when cinema was transitioning to sound.
 Forced by the success of The Jazz Singer, they must adapt—and this adaptation leads to problems and mishaps as they struggle to figure things out.